Toronto CityPASS Review: Can It Help You Save Money?

 CN Tower

 The Toronto CityPASS hooks you up with the “Tower Experience.”
 You get access to two observation levels that take you up to 1,136 feet.
 At 1,122 feet, brave a look down through the Glass Floor and head onto the outdoor SkyTerrace.
-(Editor’s Note: As of April 2022, the Outdoor Terrace and Glass Floor are closed for renovations.)
+(Editor’s Note: As of August 2023, the Terrace Level has partially reopened to visitors but is still undergoing renovations.)

 Casa Loma